Audi Ingolstadt to achieve net carbon neutral production in 2024

 The natural open spaces at the manufacturing site in Münchsmünster constitute a lighthouse project.
 Thanks to targeted ecological design, the complex near Ingolstadt offers a particularly valuable habitat for numerous species of plants and animals.
 At the production facilities in Münchsmünster, Audi has transformed 17 hectares of land into natural habitats for animals and plants.
 So far, more than 160 species of plants have flourished there, and around 100 species of wild bees have become established.

-To take a strategic approach to protecting biodiversity, Audi has developed a biodiversity index analogous to its decarbonization index, which it further optimized in 2023.
+To take a strategic approach to protecting biodiversity, Audi has developed a biodiversity index analogous to its decarbonization index.
 The index lets Audi use special key figures to evaluate each location and define binding targets.
 This makes it possible for Audi to determine how biodiverse the sites are, develop a strategy for improving their natural balance, and benchmark its success.

 1 Audi understands net-zero carbon emissions to mean a situation in which, after other possible reduction measures have been exhausted, the company offsets the carbon emitted by Audi’s products or activities and/or the carbon emissions that currently cannot be avoided in the supply chain, manufacturing, and recycling of Audi vehicles through voluntary offsetting projects carried out worldwide.
 In this context, carbon emissions generated during a vehicle’s utilization stage, i.e. from the moment it is delivered to the customer, are not taken into account.